NirDiamant/GenAI_Agents/README.md

     • [Part III: Dynamic Memory Management 🗃️](https://github.com/NirDiamant/GenAI_Agents/blob/main/all_agents_tutorials/memory_management.ipynb): Creates an automated memory update system with context-aware modifications
     • [Part IV: Self-Healing Codebase 🔧](https://github.com/NirDiamant/GenAI_Agents/blob/main/all_agents_tutorials/self_healing_code.ipynb): Demonstrates practical implementation through an error detection and correction system with pattern learning

-Note: This is a template that follows the structure you requested.
-To complete this for your actual repository, you would need to:
-1. Replace the placeholder URLs with your actual repository URLs
-2. Add any additional technical details specific to your implementation
-3. Potentially expand the implementation bullet points based on your specific features

-Would you like me to provide more detailed descriptions for any of these sections?

 ## Getting Started